Costa Blanca North (Spain) - Focusing on La Marina Alta area: Moraira, Calpe, Benitachell, Benissa, Javea, Denia and surrounding towns and villages

 Costa Blanca North is the area from Alicante going northwards through to Denia.
 Whilst the southern part of this area is more developed, the area around Moraira, the Benissa Costa, Javea and Denia is referred to by Inspire Real Estate (La Marina Alta Area Specialists -- see below) as "Their Perfect Unspolit Area of the Costa Blanca".
-We feature this area along with Inspire Real Estate, as an area of special consideration for South Africans.
+We feature this area along with both Inspire Real Estate, and Abbey Properties, as an area of special consideration for South Africans.

 This northern corner of the Costa Blanca North is known as La Marina Alta, and includes some of the most beautiful, unspoilt towns and villages, as well as some of the most idyllic sandy beaches and rugged coastlines of the entire Costa Blanca.
 On most of the 300 sun-filled days per year, unforgettable views stretch across the Mediterranean Sea towards the Balearic Island of Ibiza.